saltanovas/logbook/README.md

 # 🧠 Dev Logbook / Journal / Diary

-Past me made the best decision with the info I had at that time.
-This repo helps future me remember that, and move forward faster.
+I rarely forget _what_ I did, I usually forget _why_ I did it.
+This is a place that helps future me trust the decisions I once made in the past, and avoid falling into the same rabbit holes.
+This isn't about memorizing facts, it's about preserving reasoning.
+It’s all about **documenting context**, **understanding tradeoffs**, and **saving time for future me**.

 It’s where I capture:
 - 🧩 Technical decisions and the context behind them
-- 🛠️ Tool and library choices (with tradeoffs)
+- 🛠️ Tool and library choices with tradeoffs
-- 🤯 Weird behaviors in 3rd-party APIs and workarounds
 - 💬 Reflections on code, architecture, naming, or just thinking
 - 📎 Code snippets I don’t want to reinvent
-- 🔁 Patterns I keep forgetting and re-researching
+- 🔁 Language specific patterns I keep forgetting and re-researching

-This isn't about memorizing facts, it's about preserving reasoning.
-It’s about **documenting context**, **understanding tradeoffs**, and **saving time for future me**.
+- 🤯 Weird behaviors in 3rd-party APIs and workarounds

 ## ✍️ Why this exists